EconometricInstitute/feb22012-programming-website/data/week7/4-packages.md

 From this point on, *nearly all* of the exercises will use packages.
 Let's begin by creating our first very own packages.

 ## Directory structure in a file system
-Every project you see in NetBeans is in your computer's [file system](https://en.wikipedia.org/wiki/File_system) or on a centralized server.
+Every project you see in IntelliJ is in your computer's [file system](https://en.wikipedia.org/wiki/File_system) or on a centralized server.
 The project directory `src/main/java` contains the source code files of the program.
 If the package of a class is library, that class is stored inside the `src/main/java/libary` folder of the source code directory.
-You can also check the concrete project structure in NetBeans in the **Files** tab, which is normally next to the **Project** tab.
-If you cannot see the **Files** tab, you can make it appear by choosing the option **Files** from the dropdown menu **Window**.

-Application development is normally done in the **Projects** tab, where NetBeans hides unimportant files from the programmer.

 ## Packages and access modifiers
 Until now, we've used two access modifiers.
 The modifier `private` is used to define variables (and methods) that are only visible inside the class where they are defined.
 They cannot be used from outside that class.
 The methods and variables defined with `public`, on the other hand, are available for everyone to use.